CacheGuard-OS

 URL Guarding

-The URL guarding (or filtering) allows you to have control over the Web browsing in your organisation.
-You can activate the URL guarding by using the
+URL guarding (or filtering) allows you to control Web browsing within your organisation.
+You can activate URL guarding using the

 mode guard on command.
-This feature is based on blacklists (denied) or white lists (allowed) of domain names and URLs that you can manage using the
+This feature is based on blacklists (denied) and whitelists (allowed) of domain names and URLs that can be managed using the

 urllist command.
-You have also the possibility to use regular expressions in addition to URL lists.
-In this way, you have the possibility to give access to only allowed websites in your white lists or block access attempts to URLs appearing in your blacklists.
+You also have the possibility to use regular expressions in addition to URL lists.
+In this way, you can either permit access only to websites included in your whitelists or block access to URLs appearing in your blacklists.
 The

-guard command allows you to configure the URL guarding by creating filters, policies and rules.
+guard command allows you to configure URL guarding by creating filters, policies, and rules.

-A URL guard rule denies access to a set of blacklists or allows access to a set of white lists according to filters associated to a policy.
-Each rule is associated to one and one policy identified by a unique name.
-A policy can be associated to one or more filters.
-Finally a filter can specify a source IP address, an LDAP request or a time specification.
+A URL guard rule denies access to a set of blacklists or allows access to a set of whitelists according to filters associated with a policy.
+Each rule is associated with exactly one policy, identified by a unique name.
+A policy can be associated with one or more filters.
+A filter can specify a source IP address, an LDAP request, or a time specification.
 A policy named

-default allows you to define a default rule to apply to all Web clients for which no other policies are matched.
+default allows you to define a default rule applied to all Web clients for which no other policy is matched.
 In the example below, a default rule is created to block access to Advertising and Malware websites for all Web clients:

 - mode guard on